 Two important directories are the root directory and the home directory.
-You can navigate to the home directory by typing $cd \sim or just cd$.
-You can navigate to root by typing $cd \sim or just cd$.
+You can navigate to the home directory by typing $cd \sim or$ just cd.
+You can navigate to root by typing cd /.

 Problem 1.
 Using these commands, navigate to the Shell1/ directory provided with this lab.
 We will use this directory for the remainder of the lab.
-Use the ls command to list the contents of this directory.
+Use the 1s command to list the contents of this directory.
 NOTE: You will find a directory within this directory called Test/ that is available for you to experiment with the concepts and commands found in this lab.
 The other files and directories are necessary for the exercises we will be doing, so take care not to modify them.